-In May, 1843, the Skaneateles Community was founded as a joint-stock association.
+Founding of the Community.
+In May 1843, the Skaneateles Community was founded as a joint-stock association.
 Among locals who embraced the project was the abolitionist, physician, and reformer Hezekiah Joslyn of Cicero, who joined a small committee to vet applicants seeking to join the Community.

 In August 1843, Collins paid $15,000 (a sum he had raised from others) to purchase a 300-acre farm with buildings in the hamlet of Mottville, outside Skaneateles, for the new project.
 The property included a stone house, a barn, a mill, and other buildings.
 On October 14, the Community was formally launched with a convention held in the property’s barn.
 Speakers included Collins and the atheist firebrand Ernestine L. Rose.
-Attendees included Hezekiah Joslyn, his wife Helen, and their teenaged daughter Matilda, who would later gain fame as woman suffrage activist Matilda Joslyn Gage.
+Attendees included Hezekiah Joslyn, his wife, Helen, and their teenage daughter Matilda, who would later gain fame as woman suffrage activist Matilda Joslyn Gage.
+(Nineteenth-century practice was to use the singular, woman or woman's, when referring to women as a class; later practice was to use the plural, women or women's.)
 Young Matilda was particularly excited at the prospect of living in this bold new Community.

 In 1850, from an unknown location, Collins completed the sale of the original farm property to Samuel Sellers, a former member of the Community.
 Thereafter, the property passed through various hands.
 In 1979, under the name Community Place, it was entered on the National Register of Historic Places.
 Today it operates as the Frog Pond Bed and Breakfast.
 The main stone house and some outbuildings from the Community period still remain.